codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 Now that we receive that request, we have to understand what composes a search:

-- Start and End dates
+- The start and end dates
-- The Start date has to be earlier than the End date.
+- The start date has to be earlier than the end date.
-- An Origin and Destination
+- An origin and destination
-- The Origin and the destination must be different.
+- The origin and the destination must be different.
-- The Origin and Destination must be valid IATA
+- The origin and the destination must be valid IATA

 We can have all those validations without creating a class, imagine that we have a controller that will receive that, parse the JSON and send to a service.

+The code for the application is:

 ```java
     public class FlightSearchController {